GokalpEren/GokalpEren/README.md

 - 👋 Hi, I’m @GokalpEren
-- I'm a freshman at Bilkent University
+- I'm a computer science student at Bilkent University
-- Interests: Art, philosophy

 <!---
 GokalpEren/GokalpEren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.